Contents

 Egg-freezing success rates have been improving in recent years.
 The most recent Human Fertilisation and Embryology Authority (HFEA) figures from 2016 suggest 18% of cycles where a woman’s own frozen egg was fertilised resulted in a live birth.
 For donor eggs, the percentage stands at 30%.

-Additionally, clinics now have access to better equipment and resources and have standardized the procedure, leading to minimal errors.
+Additionally, clinics now have access to better equipment and resources and have standardised the procedure, leading to minimal errors.

 But if we were to look at egg freezing success rates by age, this is how it would look like: